unahouExosite/docs/guides/user-management.md

       })
     end
     ```
-  * Next, create an endpoint for activating users.
-This endpoint should be same as the link in singup email.
-Users are assumed to be directed to this endpoint by clicking the link in email they received from signup.
+2. Create an endpoint for activating users.
+This endpoint should be the same as the link in the signup email.
+Users are directed to this endpoint by clicking the link in the email they receive from signup.

-    For use of MrMurano, create endpoint **endpoints/api-verify-{code}.get.lua** and put the following code into it.
+    For use of Murano CLI, create endpoint **endpoints/api-verify-{code}.get.lua** and put the following code into it.
     ```lua
     --#ENDPOINT GET /api/verify/{code}
     local ret = User.activateUser({code = request.parameters.code})